SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture7_Hash_Tables.md

    > We pay more space for maintaining average `O(1)` time complexity

    > Another thing is, in the world of database, we care about `O(1)`, theoretical
-   > result is different from the phycial one.
+   > result is different from the physical one.

 ## Hash Functions